 Data identification and protection

-- Conduct compliance assessment to data regulations for use of robotics and automation
+- Conduct compliance assessment to data regulations for the use of robotics and automation

-- Conduct vulnerability scanning of your robotics platform and execute threat modelling exercises of robotics sessions to determine technical weaknesses or process gaps
+- Conducting vulnerability scanning of your robotics platform and execute threat modeling exercises to determine technical weaknesses or process gaps.